Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 660 Ti will be 150% quicker than the Radeon HD 4830 1GB overall, because of its higher data rate. (explain)
+Memory BandwidthThe GeForce GTX 660 Ti should in theory perform a lot faster than the Radeon HD 4830 1GB overall. (explain)

-Texel RateThe GeForce GTX 660 Ti will be much (approximately 457%) better at anisotropic filtering than the Radeon HD 4830 1GB. (explain)
+Texel RateThe GeForce GTX 660 Ti should be much (about 457%) better at texture filtering than the Radeon HD 4830 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison